It’s time to pick a floor for your home and you want the best hardwood flooring available. Is there a best, or simply a range of top choices?

 You also have the option of solid hardwood or engineered hardwood floors.
 And both have many benefits.

-So, if you are looking for a flooring option that offers many options, hardwood is a great choice.
+So, if you are looking for a flooring option with variety, hardwood is a great choice.
 And to find the best hardwood flooring, look for one that fits your lifestyle and budget.

 Hardwood floors require very little maintenance.